Channel Cycle Time: A New Measure of Short-term Fairness: CCT of Slotted Aloha

-Slotted Aloha is a simple and efficient protocol.
-The time is divided into equal-sized slots with duration $T_\text{slot}$.
-Users are allowed to transmit only at the beginning of a time slot.
-We assume $T_\text{slot}=\ell_\text{pkt}$ and denote the probabilities that users A and B decide to transmit a packet in each slot by $p_A$ and $p_B$, respectively.
-Therefore, 1) a collision occurs when A and B transmit packets simultaneously, the probability of which is $p_A p_B$; 2) the channel is idle with probability $(1-p_A)(1-p_B)$.
+Slotted Aloha is a simple and efficient MAC protocol.
+When operated with slotted Aloha, time is divided into equal-sized slots with duration $T_\text{slot}$, and users can transmit only at the beginning of a time slot.
+Consider a network with $N$ users and let $T_\text{slot}=\ell_\text{pkt}$.
+At the beginning of any time slot, each user transmit a packet with probability $p$.
+A packet can be successfully transmitted only when all other users are silent in this slot (the probability of which is $Np(1-p)^{N-1}$).

-When there is a successful transmission, we denote the probabilities that the packet is from A and B by $p_{A|S}$ and $p_{B|S}$, respectively.
-An immediate result is that